I enjoy upgrading my space with DIY home renovation projects.

 Step 7: Apply the grout to the tiles.

 Once your grout has set up, dip the edge of your grout float into the mixture and start to spread it across your tiles.
 Work the grout in several different directions, pressing it into the spaces between the tiles as you go.

 Watch closely for any holes that may pop up while your grout is settling.
 Go back over those areas to ensure all air bubbles and holes are completely covered.

 Take your float at a 45-degree angle and scrape off the excess grout from the tile surface.
 Scrape excess off on the bucket.

-Cover the entire surface area of the tiles with the grout and let the grout sit about 30 minutes to set up.
+Cover the entire surface area of the tiles with the grout and let the grout sit for about 30 minutes to set up.

 Do not let the grout sit longer than 30 minutes or you run the risk of the grout adhering very strongly to the surface of the tiles, not just the cracks, and you will end up scrubbing your tiles longer than you bargained for.